- Difficulty: Hard. Best used from June until September.

 Commonwealth Creek Trail Split to Kendall Katwalk (4 miles, 1700 ft elevation gain)

 At the Commonwealth Creek Trail junction, stay right and the trail heads south through a forest climbing gradually to a switchback with an open space under Kendall Peak (3.0 miles, 3975 ft).
 You are now following near the Pacific Crest.
-The trail crosses a stream, open slopes and then back into the forest on to reach the northwest shoulder of Kendall Peak (4.0 miles, 4450 ft).
+The trail proceeds southward at a steady grade, crosses a stream, open slopes and then back into the forest on to reach the northwest shoulder of Kendall Peak (4.0 miles, 4450 ft).
+At this point there is another major switchback to the north.

 At 4.25 miles, there is a nearly flat ridge to cross.
 Then go across a steep hillside in old growth forest until you break out into open talus and heather at 5.1 miles and 4850 ft.
 This area is known as Kendall Gardens due to seasonal massive wildflower displays.
 The trail is steep, rocky, and exposed with Rainier views behind and Lundin Peak and Red Mountain ahead (5.25 miles, 4900 ft).

 Climb two more switchbacks under Kendall Peak (5.6 mi, 5100 ft) and at the 5400 feet summit, turn due east.
 Then it’s 0.5 miles on switchbacks below Kendall Peak to a “mini” Katwalk with new views of Red Peak and beyond (6.1 miles, 5380 ft).
 It’s an up and down half mile to the Kendall Katwalk (6.6 miles, 5370 ft).
-This stretch is dangerous when snow is still on the trail.
+This stretch is dangerous when snow is still on the trail as it drops off steeply to the west side.
+If you have a dog, keep them on a leash as a mistaken step off the trail is likely the end.
+Once you reach the sign to dismount your horses, you have reached the Katwalk.
+The famous Katwalk photos are almost all taken from the north end so you might not even realize you are there until you have crossed over.

 Going northbound (outbound from Snoqualmie Pass) on the Kendall Katwalk (Pacific Crest Trail), at around 5200 feet, look for a large stump which partially obstructs the left side of the trail.
 Just beyond this stump is a bootpath (not well traveled) which leads straight uphill to the northernmost summit of Kendall Peak.